ranyitz/rules-manager/README.md

 1. **Discover packages**: Automatically find all directories containing `aicm.json` files in your repository
 2. **Install per package**: Install rules and MCPs for each package individually in their respective directories
+3. **Merge MCP servers**: Write a merged `.cursor/mcp.json` at the repository root containing all MCP servers from every package

 ### How It Works